defenxor/dsiem-rs/docs/telemetry.md

 - `eps` : The rate of events/second processed by Dsiem.

-- `ttl_directives`: Total number of directives that are loaded and will receive events.
+- `ttl_directives`: Total number of directives assigned to the node.
+This is only checked at startup and never changes afterwards.

 - `active_directives`: Total number of directives that are actively having a backlog.

-- `backlogs`: The number of backlogs active on the system.
+- `backlogs`: The number of backlogs currently active on the system.

+- `queue_length`: Total current events in queue, waiting for directive manager to pickup.

+- `matched_events`: The number of events matching any directive _since the last measurement_.

 - `avg_proc_time_ms`: Average backlog's processing time for a single event, in milliseconds.

-- `queue_length`: Total events in queue, waiting for directive manager to pickup.
+This resets to 0 together with `matched_events` if there is no matching events since the previous measurement.

 Here's an example of Thanos frontend displaying the graph of `avg_proc_time_ms`.
 Prefix `dsiem_` is added to all metrics for easier search experience.
 Prometheus supports advanced queries and can be set to send alerts when a certain baseline/threshold is breached.